Serving all of Canada. Book a consultation with us.

 As reported by Mothers Against Drunk Driving (MADD), Canadian youth are overrepresented in driving accidents due to alcohol and cannabis use.
 MADD reports that car accidents are the leading cause of death among Canadians between the ages of 16 and 25, with 55% of all driving fatalities among that age group involving intoxicated driving.

-Other behaviors that cause teenage driving accidents may include:
+Other behaviours that cause teenage driving accidents may include:

 • Distracted driving